EEA-sensors/parallel-non-linear-gaussian-smoothers/README.md

-# parallel Filtering and Smoothing
+# Parallel Filtering and Smoothing

 Temporal Parallelization of non-linear Filtering and Smoothing <cite>[2-3]</cite> implemented using JAX methods.